fogbow/resource-allocation-service/README.md

 ## Help (work in progress)

-Insert here information about how to get help when needed.
+:pushpin: Insert here information about how to get help when needed.
 Email, discord or any communication channel.